+For fiscal year ending June 30, 2006, the County paid its employer contributions due to LACERA in the form of monthly cash payments through the middle of April 2006.
+The County's contributions for the approximate remaining two and one-half months of the current fiscal year were made using the County Contribution Credit Reserve.
 For fiscal year ending June 30, 2005, the County paid its employer contributions due to LACERA in the form of monthly cash payments through the middle of March 2005.
-The County's contributions for the approximate remaining three and one-half months of the current fiscal year were made from transfers from the County Contribution Credit Reserve.
-For fiscal year ending June 30, 2004, the County paid its employer contributions due to LACERA in the form of monthly cash payments through March 2004.
-The County's contributions for the approximate remaining three months of the fiscal year were made from transfers from the County Contribution Credit Reserve.
+The County's contributions for the approximate remaining three and one-half months of the 2005 fiscal year were made using the County Contribution Credit Reserve.

-NOTE D - Reserves
+NOTE D - RESERVES